NBiermann/cpp-terminal/README.md

 				  size_t height = string::npos)
 ```

-Terminal allows only one instance.
+Terminal allows for only one instance.
 Options can be combined using `|` (bitwise OR), e.g. `Terminal term(CLEAR_SCREEN | RAW_INPUT)`.

+It is strongly advised to create an instance of Terminal before using any of the methods provided by cpp-terminal-utf.
+It is also recommended to put this and any operations on the console in a try-catch block to ensure that the Terminal destructor gets called and the console continues to work properly if something in the program goes wrong.

 `CLEAR_SCREEN`: Saves the state of the console and clears the screen.
-The destructor of Terminal will restore the original content of the console.
+The destructor of Terminal will restore the original state and content of the console.

 `RAW_INPUT`: disables echoing and line input and gives you the ability to capture special keys like F1-F12, arrow keys and so on.
 Use `read_char()` and `read_char0()` to process the user input.